tsolawoyin/Language.js/for-loops.md

 i = 2

 And that is enough information to keep our for loop up and running.
-You've specified a starting point, which is 0 in our example, and have specified the direction you want the value of i to go.
+You've specified a starting point, which is 0 in our example, and have specified the direction you want the value of **i** to go.

 i.e  0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16, 17, 18, 19, 20, and forever and ever more.
-Yes, the computer won't stop counting because we haven't told it when to stop.
+Yes, the computer won't stop counting because we haven't specified when to stop.

-Now the last and final part, in the middle of the semicolon, we write i <= 10.
+Now the last and final part, at the middle of the semicolons, we write i <= 10.

 ![](./images/for-loops/loop8.jpg)

 Hopefully you know what this code evaluates to.
 It essentially evaluates to *true* or *false* based on the current value of i.
 So basically every time before the computer counts, it checks if the condition is true or false.
-If it is false, it stops counting, and if it is true, it keeps counting.
+If it is *false*, it **stops** counting, and if it is *true*, it keeps **counting**.

 Let's go through the process together.

+At the beginning i = 0;

 ![](./images/for-loops/loop9.jpg)

-At the beginning i = 0;

 ![](./images/for-loops/loop11.jpg)